teeveeJS/pcl-combinations/README.md

 ## Current Limitations
 * The program's ability to detect a player's name in the list depends on the player having a chess.com account.
 If the player doesn't have one, the program will skip over that player and the ratings will be misaligned.
-* The regex used seems to easy to trick overall.
+* The regex used seems too easy to trick overall.
 Please be nice!